 Note: There are two GUIs used in this exercise: Administration and Catalog Designer.
 We will be making a few configuration changes in the Administration GUI now, but thereafter will be focusing on user activity in the Catalog Designer.

-Select User Profile Administration app from the Select Application menu, and click Select:
+Select User Profile Management app by clicking on the User Profile Management button on the Application Selection screen: